-Ownership of Common Shares of DigiCrypts Blockchain Solutions Inc.
+Ownership of Common Shares of Digicrypts Blockchain Solutions Inc.

 The Company is located at 33 Bloor Street East, Suite 500, Toronto, Ontario M4W 3H1.
 Mr. Segat is located at 5 Merchant Square, London, W2 1AY, United Kingdom.
 A copy of the early warning report to which this news release relates can be obtained from Mr. Segat (+44 7553 814846) or on the SEDAR profile of the Company at www.sedar.com.

-The Canadian Securities Exchange has not in any way passed upon the merits of the Financing and neither has approved nor disapproved the contents of this news release and does not accept responsibility for the adequacy or accuracy of this news release.
+The Canadian Securities Exchange has not in any way approved nor disapproved the contents of this news release and does not accept responsibility for the adequacy or accuracy of this news release.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.